matteozullo/PMAP4061/schedule.md

 # Schedule
 The modules for this course define the content which students are expected to master at the end of this course.
-- The [Meltzer & Schwarz (2019)](https://www.routledge.com/Policy-Analysis-as-Problem-Solving-A-Flexible-and-Evidence-Based-Framework/Meltzer-Schwartz/p/book/9781138630178) textbook will be used by students to keep up with class instruction.
+- The [Meltzer & Schwarz (2019)](https://www.routledge.com/Policy-Analysis-as-Problem-Solving-A-Flexible-and-Evidence-Based-Framework/Meltzer-Schwartz/p/book/9781138630178) textbook will be used by students.
 The required readings for each module are posted in the corresponding module section.
 - Class meetings and assignment release and due dates are indicated in the [Outline](#outline).
 - Slides accompanying class meetings and solutions to the quiz assignments will be posted here as well.